MinnPost/minnpost-minnroast-pledges/README.md

 ## Local development

 You should be able to use Postgres or MySQL for local development, although with either one you have to use PDO.
 This may require some installation work with the local PHP, depending on how you run it.
-Homebrew can achieve this, but it does require a lot of flags.
+Homebrew can achieve this, and it appears to be built into PHP as of 2019.

+You will need to set up the `.env` file with variables for your local install.
+You should be able to start with the `.env-sample` file in the repository by duplicating the file as `.env`.

-You will also have to set the `include_path` variable.
-The easiest way is:
+You will need to set the `include_path` variable.
+This varies depending on your local development environment.

+### Apache

 ```
 <IfModule mod_php5.c>